Philip Eliot (priest)

 Philip Frank Eliot KCVO (21 December 1835 – 1 November 1917) was an English Anglican clergyman who was Dean of Windsor from 1891 until 1917.

 Biography

 Eliot was born at Weymouth, the third son of William Eliot DL and his wife, Lydia Ffolliott, sister of John Ffolliott MP of Hollybrook House, County Sligo.
 He was educated at Trinity College, Oxford.
+Eliot took a prominent part in the Oxford Union Society, serving as its President when it moved to its new premises in 1857.

 Ordained in 1859, he began his ecclesiastical career with a curacy at St Michael's, Winchester.
 Following this he was Vicar of Holy Trinity, Bournemouth.

 In 1886, he was appointed Canon of the ninth stall at St George's Chapel, Windsor Castle, a position he held until 1891 when he was made Dean of Windsor from 1891 until his death on 1 November 1917.

 Family

 Eliot was married twice.
 He married firstly Mary Anna Marriott Smith (1840–1881), daughter of Rev. Francis Smith, rector of Tarrant Rushton, on 1859 at St Mary's Blandford Forum, with issue: